 Martin Davis was appointed as the CEO of Molten Ventures in November 2019.
 He has more than 20 years of experience in financial services having joined from Aegon Asset Management, where he served as the Head of Europe and the CEO of Kames Capital.
 Prior to Aegon Asset Management, Martin was the CEO at Cofunds; spent eight years at Zurich Insurance Group, and was CEO of Zurich’s joint venture, Openwork, the largest network of financial advice firms in the UK.
 Martin has also held senior management roles at Misys, Corillian, and Reuters and served for 11 years in the British Army.
 Martin has an MBA from London City Business School (CASS) and Diplomas from the Institute of Marketing and the Market Research Society.

-Stuart Chapman (Chief Portfolio Officer)
+Stuart Chapman (Director)

-Stuart Chapman is the CPO of Molten Ventures.
+Stuart Chapman is a director and co-founder of Molten Ventures.
 Before he co-founded Molten Ventures, Stuart was a director of 3i Ventures in London.
 He has over 25 years of venture capital experience in Europe and the US – including founding 3i US in Menlo Park, CA. Stuart was responsible for Molten Venture’s investments in Lagan Technology (sold to Verint), Redkite (sold to Nice), Kiadis (sold to Sanofi), and Conversocial (sold).
 Stuart serves as a director with Netronome, Aircall, Resolver, Realeyes and Riverlane; and as observer with Graphcore and Crate.
 Before 3i, Stuart was involved in software and systems implementations for Midland Bank.
 He is a graduate of Loughborough University and currently serves on the Strategic Advisory Board for the Loughborough School of Business.

 Benjamin Wilkinson (Chief Financial Officer)